Student Rights and Responsibilities

 - Self-disclose the presence of a disability to be eligible for accommodations through Disability Services.

-- Participate in an intake appointment with Disability Services staff after submitting an application for services and documentation from a qualifying professional, identifying the diagnosed condition(s) and related functional limitations.
+- Participate in an intake appointment with CADR staff after submitting an application for services and documentation from a qualifying professional, identifying the diagnosed condition(s) and related functional limitations.

 - Request accommodations in advance of the need each semester; accommodations are not retroactive and some require more advance notice than others to process (example: alternate text for textbooks often require more lead time than other accommodations).